 If you were on a planet in the Andromeda galaxy today, and you happened to be observing the Earth, the speed of light would mean that for you, the 'homo' Genus still wouldn't have evolved.

 But we digress.
 The point is that evolution is an article of faith and human evolution looks like such a spectacular false start.
-So is intelligent life is actually a stupid idea, or are we somehow special?
+So is intelligent life actually a bad idea, an evolutionary dead end, or are we somehow special?

 Intelligence is clearly self-destructive, and evolution itself has no controlling 'purpose', it's just process, like time or conscioussness.
 It lacks a moral framework.
 We have multiplied and obliterated our own environment at quite astonishing speed.
 Literally the blink of an eye at a cosmic scale.
 Perhaps we are an example of evolution at it’s finest, but we flamed out pretty fast.
 If anyone's giving prizes they're going to sharks, or roaches.
 Having said that, the act of consciousness is a bit special, and the absence of any observable significance to the universe adds weight to your perception of yourself as divine.
 So the answer is both.
 The answer is also existential.
 Time is just the pixels in your mind re-drawing very quickly (and imperfectly) so that time looks like it is contiguous.
 It’s just an electrical pattern.
 These symbols, the ‘words', only have meaning because you believe they do and I’m only writing them because some friends said I needed to redesign my website and I didn’t know what to do about that.
 But I hereby decline to present a beguiling bunch of thumbnails.
 Then this silly screed went long-form and that seemed funny